 Congress could get Mueller report in April, Graham says

-WASHINGTON (AP) — Attorney General William Barr has told the chairman of the Senate Judiciary Committee that he's combing through special counsel Robert Mueller's report, removing information that can't be legally disclosed in hopes of releasing it to Congress in April.
+Attorney General William Barr has told the chairman of the Senate Judiciary Committee that he’s combing through special counsel Robert Mueller’s report, removing classified and other information in hopes of releasing it to Congress in April.

-South Carolina Sen. Lindsey Graham told The Associated Press today he had dinner the previous evening with Barr, who said he is willing to testify before Graham's committee after he sends the report to Congress.
-Justice Department officials said Tuesday that more information could be released in "weeks, not months."
+South Carolina Sen. Lindsey Graham told The Associated Press on Wednesday that he had dinner the previous evening with Barr, who said he is willing to testify before Graham’s committee after he sends the report to Congress.
+Justice Department officials said Tuesday that more information could be released in “weeks, not months.”

-Graham said the attorney general is going through the report to take out grand jury material and classified information, both of which can't be publicly disclosed under the law.
+Democrats, meanwhile, frowned at the waiting game.
+Rep. Elijah Cummings, one of six committee chairmen who have demanded the full report by Tuesday, said much about the path forward depends on whether the report backs up Barr’s conclusion that Mueller found no evidence that Trump colluded with the Russians to influence the 2016 elections.
+By Barr’s account, Mueller made no finding on whether the president obstructed justice, a question now in Congress’ hands.

-Barr wants to make sure nothing is released that could compromise national security or intelligence sources and methods, Graham said.
-He said Barr also told him he wants to check with prosecutors who have cases associated with Mueller's Russia investigation.
-Mueller had referred cases to other federal courts as part of his probe.
+“The president has now an opportunity for weeks, it sounds like, to do these victory laps,” while Democrats wait on key decisions about investigating the administration, Cummings said.

 Subscribe Today